jadecobra/gym/python_tdd/docs/TDD_TRUTH_TABLE_02_LOGICAL_CONJUNCTION.md

         else:
             return False
     ```
-- there's one more way we can represent this conditional. python allows for returning a conditional so we can say the above in one line
+    our tests still pass, so far so good
+- we can also express conditions in a return statement using [conditional expressions/ternary operators](https://docs.python.org/3/reference/expressions.html?highlight=ternary%20conditional#conditional-expressions)
     ```python
     def logical_conjunction(p, q):
         return True if p and q else False
     ```
-    the terminal shows passing tests
-- python also can return the evaluation of the condition, try this
+- since python implicitly tests conditionals we can rewrite the statement this way
     ```python
     def logical_conjunction(p, q):
         return p and q
     ```
-    the terminal shows passing tests
+    things are still green.
+I don't think we can get a simpler statement than this

 ***FANTASTIC!*** You have tested logical_conjunction which is a conditional operation using `and`.
 We now know that
+- we can express `conditional statements` on one line with return
+- when there are multiple outcomes we only need to write the condition for the special case and use `else` for the others
 - `logical_conjunction` is `and`
 - `False` is `not True`
 - `True` is `not False`